Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 |

-I want to find Tom Thumb Spring and Cemetery, it’s on lots of maps of
+I'd like to find Tom Thumb Spring and Cemetery, it’s on lots of maps of

-this area and looks like a great place to begin a hike to Reavis Cabin and
+the area and looks like a great place to begin a hike to Reavis Cabin and

 possibly even Fitton Cave.
 Like anywhere